 SPI is a coded-mask spectrometer-telescope which utilizes a hexagonal 19-element, high-purity Germanium detector (6 cm thick) array in a honeycomb configuration.
-It is sensitive to photons in the energy range between 20 and 8000 keV, with a spectral resolution of ~2.1 keV at 1 MeV, and a field of view of 16x16 deg2.
-While SPI is not a classical Compton telescope, it can still be used for Compton polarimetry since also multiple scatters are recorded: For example, Compton scattering of a photon from its initial interaction detector into a neighboring one where it is photoabsorbed would be termed a double-event, if this falls into a 350 ns coincidence window.
+It is sensitive to photons in the energy range between 20 and 8000 keV, with a spectral resolution of ~2.1 keV at 1 MeV, and a field of view of 16x16 deg.
+While SPI is not a classical Compton telescope, it can still be used for Compton polarimetry since also multiple scatters are recorded: For example, Compton scattering of a photon from its initial interaction detector into a neighboring one where it is photo-absorbed would be termed a double-event, if this falls into a 350 ns coincidence window.
 Due to the geometry of SPI, there are 42 of these 'double detectors', which would define six possible azimuthal scattering angles.
 However, SPI is not measuring these angles as no 'Compton reconstruction' is performed.
 Instead, the 42 double detectors include all the information required to determine the polarization parameters of a source in the above-described full-forward modeling approach (see XY): Based on previous simulation studies (Kalemci et al. 2004, in Proc.
-5th INTEGRAL workshop, ESA SP-552, p 859; Kalemci et al. 2007, ApJS 169, 75), it has been suggested that the modulation [defined somewhere maybe already; if not: portion of orthogonal - parallel cross section versus total cross section] for SPI is in the range between ~30 % for 100 keV photons to ~15 % for 600 keV.
+5th INTEGRAL workshop, ESA SP-552, p 859; Kalemci et al. 2007, ApJS 169, 75), it has been suggested that the modulation for SPI is in the range between ~30 % for 100 keV photons to ~15 % for 600 keV.
 In terms of the polarization response for SPI, polarized sources will change the expected photon count pattern of 'double-detectors' which would naturally be dominated by the mask's coding (determining the position of the source), and Compton scattering.
-It must be noted that especially at hard X-ray and soft γ -ray energies, the instrumental background from cosmic-ray interactions in the instruments' and satellite material is contributing typically more than 99% of the total measured counts.
-This must be taken into account in a proper statistical analysis - in particular when the background is determined from an independent data set (e.g., before and after a GRB).
-For persistent sources, a widely applicable background model has been developed at MPE (Diehl et al. 2018, A&A 611, 12; Siegert et al. 2019, A&A 626, 73) and tested for different sources using SPI's single events.
-An extension of this background modeling method to multiple events is straight-forward, but requires testing and validation.